3dcitydb/plugin-spreadsheet-generator/resources/doc/README.txt

 --------

-The @pluginShortName@ plugin allows you to export attribute data of the city objects stored in the 3D City Database in tabular form as comma-separated values (CSV) or Microsoft Excel (XLSX) file.
+The @pluginShortName@ plugin allows you to export attribute data of the city objects stored in the @citydbName@ in tabular form as comma-separated values (CSV) or Microsoft Excel (XLSX) file.